- It is used to numb an area of the skin before care.

 - This drug may cause harm if swallowed.
 If this drug is swallowed, call a doctor or poison control center right away.

-- Do not let your child scratch or rub the skin while it is numb.
-Do not let the skin get very hot or very cold.
+- Do not scratch or rub the skin while it is numb.
+Do not let it get very hot or very cold.

 - Use with care in children.
 Talk with the doctor.